Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
+# Welcome to the HAYES Lab
+## Mission Statement

-**Mission Statement:  **  Cultivate observant scientists that explore the mysteries of brain development and neuro-immune influences that impact human health.
+Cultivate observant scientists that explore the mysteries of brain development and neuro-immune influences that impact human health.

+### Main Question
+How does microglia activation and neuroinflammation impact brain development, function, and risk for neurodevelopmental and neurologic disorders?

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->